pyamsoft/pstate-frequency/README.md

-Debian package management and RedHat package management based distributions are currently unofficially supported through the **checkinstall** program and this is the recommended way to install the package until an actual deb package can be constructed.
+Debian package management and RedHat package management based distributions are currently unofficially supported through the **checkinstall** program and this is the recommended way to install the package until an actual package can be constructed.

 Any other package management based distributions can look to using